 - 9. Every person who must be licensed pursuant to this section is subject to the provisions of NRS 463.482 to 463.645, inclusive, unless exempted from those provisions by the Commission. - 10.
 The Commission may exempt, for any purpose, a manufacturer, seller or distributor from the provisions of NRS 463.482 to 463.645, inclusive, if the Commission determines that the exemption is consistent with the purposes of this chapter. - 11.
 Any person conducting business in Nevada who is not required to be licensed as a manufacturer, seller or distributor pursuant to subsection 1, but who otherwise must register with the Attorney General of the United States pursuant to Title 15 of U.S.C., must submit to the Board a copy of such registration within 10 days after submission to the Attorney General of the United States. - 12.
 It is unlawful for any person, either as owner, lessee or employee, whether for hire or not, to knowingly distribute any gaming device, cashless wagering system, interactive gaming system or associated equipment from Nevada to any jurisdiction where the possession, ownership or use of any such device, system or equipment is illegal. - 13.
-As used in this section:

-- (a) "Antique gaming device" means a gaming device that was manufactured before 1961. - (b) "Assume responsibility" has the meaning ascribed to it in NRS 463.01715. - (c) "Control program" has the meaning ascribed to it in NRS 463.0155. - (d) "Holding company" has the meaning ascribed to it in NRS 463.485. - (e) "Independent contractor" has the meaning ascribed to it in NRS 463.01715. - Sec.
-9.1.
-NRS 463.673 is hereby amended to read as follows: - 463.673 1.
-The Legislature finds that: - (a) To protect and promote the health, safety, morals, good order and general welfare of the inhabitants of this State, and to carry out the public policy declared in NRS 463.0129, it is necessary that the Board and Commission be allowed to react to rapidly evolving technological advances while maintaining strict regulation and control of gaming. - (b) Technological advances have evolved which allow: - (1) Certain parts of games, gaming devices, cashless wagering systems and race book and sports pool operations to be conducted at locations that are not on the premises of a licensed gaming establishment; and - (2) Associated equipment to be located at a hosting center.
+As used in this section: - (a) "Antique gaming device" means a gaming device that was manufactured before 1961. - (b) "Assume responsibility" has the meaning ascribed to it in NRS 463.01715. - (c) "Control program" has the meaning ascribed to it in NRS 463.0155. - (d) "Holding company" has the meaning ascribed to it in NRS 463.485. - (e) "Independent contractor" has the meaning ascribed to it in NRS 463.01715.
+Sec.
+9.3.
+NRS 463.677 is hereby amended to read as follows: - 463.677 1.
+The Legislature finds that: - (a) Technological advances have evolved which allow licensed gaming establishments to expose games, including, without limitation, system-based and system-supported games, gaming devices, interactive gaming, cashless wagering systems or race books and sports pools, and to be assisted by an interactive gaming service provider or a service provider, as applicable, who provides important services to the public with regard to the conduct and exposure of such games. - (b) To protect and promote the health, safety, morals, good order and general welfare of the inhabitants of this State, and to carry out the public policy declared in NRS 463.0129, it is necessary that the Board and Commission have the ability to: - (1) License interactive gaming service providers; - (2) Register service providers; and - (3) Maintain strict regulation and control of the operation of such interactive gaming service providers or service providers, respectively, and all persons and locations associated therewith. - 2.
+Except as otherwise provided in subsection 4, the Commission may, with the advice and assistance of the Board, provide by regulation for the: - (a) Licensing of an interactive gaming service provider; - (b) Registration of a service provider; and - (c) Operation of such a service provider or interactive gaming service provider, respectively, and all persons, locations and matters associated therewith. - 3.
+The regulations pursuant to subsection 2 may include, without limitation: - (a) Provisions requiring: - (1) The interactive gaming service provider to meet the qualifications for licensing pursuant to NRS 463.170, in addition to any other qualifications established by the Commission and to be licensed regardless of whether the interactive gaming service provider holds any license.